thetinygoat/imgmin/README.md

 # About

-Gomin is cli utility to minify and optimize images for the web.
+Imgmin is cli utility to minify and optimize images for the web.

 ## How to install